Dr. Ramin Norousi

 My Interests

-in my free time i do as much sport as possible including jogging, playing tennis and swimming.
-Further, I've been a football referee for 20 years.
-I like playing the violin.
-Recently I am interested in trading or rather in the application of machine learning for trading (Algorithmic Trading)
+In my free time I do as much sport as possible including jogging, playing tennis and swimming.
+I have also been a football referee for more than 20 years and I enjoy playing the violin.
+In addition, I am the founder and chairman of the non-profit association Iranische Kinderhilfe Deutschland e.V. .

 - Playing Tennis